The Tronoh Dredge Hole was created in the mid 20th century when a section of the Ovens

 disorders, so don't swim in the water if algal blooms are present.
 The managing authority warns that there is deep water and submerged objects.

 The marker indicates the approximate location of the car park at the Tronoh Dredge Hole.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you have swum at Tronoh Dredge Hole, I would love to hear about your experiences, so please fill in the following comment form.